dankamongmen/dankdryer/README.md

 Use heat-resistant filaments.
 My lower chamber is polycarbonate, and my upper chamber is Bambu PAHT-CF.

-Additionally, you'll need a motor, a buck converter, an AC adapter, an ESP32-S3 devkit, a motor, a TB6612FNG motor controller, a 5kg load cell and its HX711 controller, two NF-A8 80mm fans, two Molex 4-pin fan connectors, and hookup wire.
+Additionally, you'll need a ceramic heating element, a buck converter, an AC adapter, an ESP32-S3 devkit, a motor, a TB6612FNG motor controller, a 5kg load cell and its HX711 controller, two NF-A8 80mm fans, two Molex 4-pin fan connectors, and hookup wire.

 ## Assembling the lower chamber